qikdauie/decent_app_sdk/docs/api-reference.md

   - Request: `{ kind: 'intentRequest', data: { dest, requestBody, waitForResult?, timeout?, requestType } }`
   - Response: `{ ok: true, response?: Envelope, declined?: boolean }`
   - Note: when an intent is declined by the provider, `declined` will be `true` and `response` will contain the decline envelope (`type: 'https://didcomm.org/app-intent/1.0/decline'`).
-  - Note: requestType is required and cannot be inferred automatically due to current packMessage limitations.
+  - Note: when `packMessage` provides a `thid`, the service worker and router will use it for matching request/response pairs.

 - Permissions:
   - checkDidcommPermission({ protocolUri, messageTypeUri }) → `{ ok: true, granted: boolean }`